 My guide suggested we close to the doors to get a look at the boškarin (Istrian Ox) horns that protect the entrance.
 It was a great tip; I suggest you try it.

 Located in central Istria, Hums is a tiny town built in the early Medieval age and has survived all this time.
 The architecture of the town is second to none and is intoxicating to anyone who visits.

-Whilst there isn’t a lot in terms of touristic attractions in Hum town, simply due to its size, it is surrounded by some of the most beautiful scenery you will set your eyes on and has a tavern which serves traditional Istrian meals.
+While there isn’t a lot regarding touristic attractions in Hum town, simply due to its size, it is surrounded by some of the most beautiful scenery you will set your eyes on and has a tavern which serves traditional Istrian meals.

 Admire the frescos in the Romanic chapel of St. Jerolim.